Hire Expert Data Engineers

 Stage 3: Final Interview

 You’ve cut down your list to the best two or three candidates.
-All of them meet your minimum requirements, and all of them have the technical ability to get your project done.
+All of them meet your requirements, and all of them have the technical ability to get your project done.
 Now it’s time to find out who is the best.

 Problem-solving questions

-You don’t want to ask difficult generic, college style toy problems.
+You don’t want to ask difficult but generic college-style problems.
 These are a waste of time and often won’t really help you distinguish between experienced developers and those who have just finished studying and have the information fresh in their minds.
-The best way to do this is with open-ended questions to complex problems – preferably to do with your specific project.

-Give a complex scenario and ask them how they would best approach it.
+Give them a complex scenario and ask them how they would best approach it.
 The less time you give them to prepare answers, the better.
-Use a variety of questions, including ones on the development processes, timeframes, technologies they’ll need for the project.
+Use a variety of questions, including ones on the development processes, timeframes, and technologies they’ll need for the project.

 Example Questions:

-• We have a search function in our product, describe how you might implement a string segmentation function
+• We have a search function in our product.
+Describe how you might implement a string segmentation function.

 • Why would MapReduce be a useful tool in this project?

-• Our data is quite unstructured, how might you process it to make it more manageable?
+• Our data is quite unstructured.
+How might you process it to make it more manageable?

 • Describe the technologies you would use to complete this project.
 What are the trade-offs involved in using them?